thanos-io/thanos/tutorials/katacoda/thanos/7-multi-tenancy/step1.md

 > NOTE: Click `Copy To Editor` for each config to propagate the configs to each file.

 Let's imagine we have to deliver centralized metrics platform to two teams **Team Fruit** and **Team Veggie**.
-We don't want each team to see each other data or even know about their existance.
+We don't want each team to see each other data or even know about their existence.
 Let's see how we achieve that with Thanos.

 ## Starting Fruit and Veggie Prometheus and Thanos Global View